gemc/clas12Tags_old/README.md

 	- Added star "\*" to INTEGRATEDRAW option: -INTEGRATEDRAW="\*" will activate the true info for all sensitive detectors
 	- pcal and ec hitprocesses merged into one: ecal
 	- cnd direct and indirect hits are now two separate hit entries and use the standard hipo identifiers sector layer component
+	- BAND downstream/ upstream  hits are now two separate hit entries and use the standard hipo identifiers sector layer component